IDNI/tau-lang/README.md

 constant => "{" tau "}" [":" "tau"].
 ```

-i.e. we may have a Tau formula seen as a Boolean algebra element.
+i.e. we may have a Tau formula seen as a Boolean algebra element (you can ommit
-For example, the following is a valid constant in the Tau Boolean algebra:
+the type, as `tau` is the default type).
+For example, the following is a valid
+constant in the Tau Boolean algebra:

 ```
 { ex x ex y ex z (x & y | z) = 0 }:tau